brianredbeard/gpget/README.md

 in the program.
 If the user has supplied no additional arguments, the utility will output the data stream to STDOUT.
 If the user has supplied to argument `-O`, then the file will be written down to disk, and exit with a zero error code.
-If the file cannot be written to disk, the utility will exit not zero.
+If the file cannot be written to disk, the utility will exit non-zero.

 In short, if there is any behavior which deviates from the basic pattern of "request a URI, validate it cryptographically, and pass the data to the users